 Today we remember Beat poet Bob Kaufman, who died on this date -- January 12 -- in 1986.
 He appeared as Chuck Berman in Jack Kerouac's Desolation Angels.

-You can read Kaufman's bio and some of his poetry by clicking here.
+You can read Kaufman's bio and some of his poetry by clicking HERE.
+Or click HERE for an excellent essay about Kaufman in Beatdom.
 Kaufman took a vow of silence the day President Kennedy was assassinated and didn't speak until the end of the Vietnam War.
 That's an impressive feat.
+He broke his silence by reading one of his poems, "All Those Ships That Never Sailed."

 Kaufman was part of the Beat poetry movement in San Francisco.
 He started the journal, Beatitude, with Allen Ginsberg and others.
-His most recent collection of poetry was published by City Lights in October 2019 (available here).
+A collection of his poetry was published by City Lights in November 2019 (available HERE).

 I get the sense that Kaufman is generally underestimated as a poet -- you would do well to check out his work.